cioccarellia/ksprefs/README.md

 - The file preferences name
 - Your secret key

-**Warning #1:** multiple files support is currently provided, however remember that saving preferences to one single file is much easier.<br>
+**Warning #1:** this library supports (indirectly) multi-files and multi-keys operations; However remember that saving all the preferences to one single file is much easier and has a better performance rate.
+View the [multi files and multi keys details](#multi)<br>
 **Warning #2:** if your project needs an even stronger security layer, consider placing the encryption key in the native libraries.
 (I personally like [chiper.so](https://github.com/MEiDIK/Cipher.so)).